 The process of adjusting the spacing between individual letters to improve or avoid particular visual distortions.

-Colours on the same side of the colour wheel as red, such as pink, orange and yellow.
+Colours on the opposite side of the colour wheel to warm colours.
+Typically bluish in tone, such as blue or green.

 In typography, a bowl is a curved shape used to control the area of white space.